MicrosoftDocs/edge-developer.fr-FR/microsoft-edge/devtools-guide-chromium/inspect-styles/animations.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="inspect-animations"></a>Inspecter les animations

-Inspectez et modifiez les animations à l’aide de l’inspecteur d’animation Microsoft Edge DevTools.
+Inspectez et modifiez les animations à l’Microsoft Edge’inspecteur d’animation DevTools.

 :::image type="complex" source="../media/inspect-styles-elements-styles-drawer-animations-completed.msft.png" alt-text="inspecteur d’animation" lightbox="../media/inspect-styles-elements-styles-drawer-animations-completed.msft.png":::
    inspecteur d’animation